 Understanding the profitability of each customer, product, or service line tells you where to focus growth efforts and where you’re losing money.
 Customer acquisition cost (CAC), lifetime value (LTV), gross margin by offering, and contribution margin analysis reveal whether your business model is fundamentally sound.

-Many startups discover they’re underpricing services or serving unprofitable customer segments—insights that immediately impact strategy.
+Many startups discover they’re underpricing services or serving unprofitable customer segments—insights that immediately impact strategy and mirror the value of specialized law firm CFO and tax services in other professional industries.

 Tax Planning And Entity Optimization